-The connection between the (generalised) quantum Toda lattice and the representation theory of the corresponding Lie algebra $\mathfrak g$ was first observed by Kostant~\cite{k}, who showed that its eigenfunctions can be represented as particular matrix elements of infinite-dimensional representations of $\mathfrak g$.
+The connection between the (generalized) quantum Toda lattice and the representation theory of the corresponding Lie algebra $\mathfrak g$ was first observed by Kostant \cite{k}, who showed that its eigenfunctions can be represented as particular matrix elements of infinite-dimensional representations of $\mathfrak g$.
 In the simplest case when ${\mathfrak g}={\mathfrak sl}_2$ or ${\mathfrak gl}_2$, the eigenfunctions are given in terms of classical Whittaker functions (actually Macdonald functions).
-For this reason, they are often called $\mathfrak g$-Whittaker functions, or $G$-Whittaker functions, if ${\mathfrak g}={\rm Lie}(G)$.
-They also arise in the harmonic analysis of automorphic forms on Lie groups (see, for example,~\cite{bump}).
-There is a spectral decomposition theorem in the general setting due to Semenov-Tian-Shansky~\cite{an}.
+For this reason, they are often called $\mathfrak g$-Whittaker functions, or $G$-Whittaker functions, if ${\mathfrak g}=\operatorname{Lie}(G)$.
+They also arise in the harmonic analysis of automorphic forms on Lie groups (see, e.g., \cite{bump}).
+There is a spectral decomposition theorem in the general setting due to Semenov--Tian--Shansky \cite{an}.
 In this paper we will only consider the case ${\mathfrak g}={\mathfrak gl}_N$.
 However, many of the constructions given throughout the paper have Lie-theoretic interpretations and extend to the more general setting.
 This will be indicated where appropriate.

-The eigenfunctions of $H$ have the following integral representation~\cite{givental,jk,gklo,is}):
+The eigenfunctions of $H$ have the following integral representation \cite{givental,jk,gklo,is}:

-where $\Gamma(x)$ denotes the set of real triangular arrays $(T_{k,i},\ 1\le i\le k\le N)$ with $T_{N,i}=x_i$, $1\le i\le N$, and
+where $\Gamma(x)$ denotes the set of real triangular arrays $(T_{k,i}, 1\le i\le k\le N)$ with $T_{N,i}=x_i$, $1\le i\le N$, and

 This integral is defined for $\lambda\in\C^N$ and has a recursive structure which we will now describe.
-Write $H=H^{(N)}$, $\psi_\l=\psi^{(N)}_\l$.
+Write $H=H^{(N)}$, $\psi_\lambda =\psi^{(N)}_\lambda $.
 We will drop these superscripts again later, whenever they are unnecessary.
-For convenience we define $H^{(1)}=d^2/dx^2$ and $\psi^{(1)}_\lambda(x)=e^{\lambda x}$.
-Following~\cite{gklo}, for $N\ge 2$ and $\theta\in\C$, define a kernel on $\R^N\times\R^{N-1}$ by
+For convenience we define $H^{(1)}=d^2/dx^2$ and $\psi^{(1)}_\lambda (x)=e^{\lambda x}$.
+Following \cite{gklo}, for $N\ge2$ and $\theta\in\C$, define a kernel on $\R^N\times\R^{N-1}$ by

 Denote the corresponding integral operator by $\Q^{(N)}_\theta$, defined on a suitable class of functions by